ToulouseHackingConvention/pwn-maxima-cryptobank/solution/WRITEUP.md

 There is also a use-after-free: if you trigger a `realloc()` in `add_account()`, the `Account* src` and `Account* dest` pointers in transaction structures are not updated, and they become dangling pointers.
 Unfortunately, ASAN is able to catch it!

 The only bug that ASAN does not catch correctly is [line 320](../src/cryptobank.c#L320), the variable `index` is controlled by the user, and can produce a heap buffer overflow.
 This is because ASAN uses "red zones" to catch buffer overflows.
 ASAN adds a space before and after each memory block, and triggers whenever we read or write on these bytes.
-By choosing a specific `index`, we can manager to read or write in another block, thus not triggering ASAN.
+By choosing a specific `index`, we can manage to read or write in another valid memory block, thus not triggering ASAN.
 And this is how we bypass ASAN!

 The source code is equivalent to:
 ```
 fgets(account->transactions.ptr[index].comment, 30, stdin);
 ```

-With basic math, you can choose `index` so that `account->transactions.ptr[index].comment` points to a valid block.
+With basic math, you can choose `index` so that `account->transactions.ptr[index].comment = account->transactions.ptr + index * 32 + 16` points to a valid block.

-In [my solution](exploit.py), I chose `index = 10737418244` so `comment = accounts.ptr[2].transactions.ptr`.
+In [my solution](exploit.py), I chose `index = 10737418244` so that `comment = accounts.ptr[2].transactions.ptr`.
 I can overwrite the `Transaction` structure of the third account.

 The `Transaction` structure is:
 ```